gruntwork-io/docs/_docs-sources/pipelines/maintain/drift-detection.md

 ### Running on a schedule

-To enable running on a schedule, uncomment the schedule block containing `- cron: '0 0 * * 1-5'` in `.github/workflows/pipelines-drift-detection.yml`.
+To enable running on a schedule:

+1. Uncomment the schedule block containing `- cron: '0 0 * * 1-5'` in `.github/workflows/pipelines-drift-detection.yml`.
+1. Update the cron schedule to suit your desired frequency.
 The default schedule runs at 00:00UTC Monday through Friday.
 You can increase or decrease the frequency that the schedule runs using [crontab syntax](https://crontab.guru/#0_0_*_*_1-5).

-Each time Drift Detection runs and detects drift it will open a Pull Request in your repository.
+1. Each time Drift Detection runs and detects drift it will open a Pull Request in your repository.
 If there is an existing Drift Detection Pull Request that has not been merged it will be replaced.

 :::note
 Running Pipelines Drift Detection too frequently can easily eat through your GitHub Action minutes.
 We recommend starting with a low frequency and increasing only when you are comfortable with the usage.